bavard-ai/bavard-ml-utils/README.md

 This package maintains common data structures used across our organization.
 They can all be found in the `bavard_ml_utils.types` sub-package, and are all [Pydantic](https://pydantic-docs.helpmanual.io/) data models.
 For example the `bavard_ml_utils.types.agent.AgentConfig` class represents a chatbot's configuration and training data, and is used heavily across Bavard.

+API docs for this package can be found [here](https://docs-bavard-ml-utils.web.app/).

 ## Getting Started

 To begin using the package, use your favorite package manager to install it from PyPi.
 For example, using pip: